Chorus: Multi-Teacher Pretraining for Holistic 3D Gaussian Scene Encoding: Experiments

 \subsection{Main Results}

-\boldparagraph{Open-vocabulary semantic segmentation.} \cref{tab:semseg_zeroshot} reports zero-shot semantic segmentation results on fine-grained ScanNet200, Matterport3D, ScanNet++, and \interior benchmarks. \ours achieves better zero-shot performance, \eg, compared to the previous SoTA SceneSplat, a $3.2\%$ f-mIoU and $9.0\%$ f-mAcc increase on the ScanNet200 benchmark after joint training, and when evaluated on new data, a $5.6\%$ f-mIoU and $5.1\%$ f-mAcc increase on \interior, while using $8.32\times$ less training data compared to the point clouds-based pretraining method~\cite{lee2025mosaic3d}, highlighting the efficiency of our 3DGS-based pretraining framework.
+\boldparagraph{Open-vocabulary semantic segmentation.} \cref{tab:semseg_zeroshot} reports zero-shot semantic segmentation on fine-grained ScanNet200, Matterport3D, ScanNet++, and \interior. \ours achieves the best zero-shot performance; compared to the previous SoTA SceneSplat, it improves by $2.1\%$ f-mIoU and $6.0\%$ f-mAcc on ScanNet200 after joint training, and by $5.7\%$ f-mIoU and $5.8\%$ f-mAcc on \interior for new-data generalization, while using $8.32\times$ less training data than the point-cloud-based pretraining method~\cite{lee2025mosaic3d}.

 \boldparagraph{Open-vocabulary instance segmentation.} We report open-vocabulary 3D instance segmentation on ScanNet200 in \cref{tab:insseg_open_vocab}.
 The results confirm that our encoder's strong open-vocabulary semantic understanding translates to the instance level.
-Following the protocol from Mosaic3D~\cite{lee2025mosaic3d}, we adopt the instance proposals from Mask3D~\cite{schult2022mask3d} for all baselines. \ours~achieves state-of-the-art performance among the methods that use 3D inputs only, outperforming prior point clouds-based open-vocabulary SoTA~\cite{lee2025mosaic3d}.
-Notably, \ours~reaches a +7.6 $\text{mAP}$ gain in recognizing the 66 tail classes, showing ability to recognize rare instances.
+Following the protocol from Mosaic3D~\cite{lee2025mosaic3d}, we adopt the instance proposals from Mask3D~\cite{schult2022mask3d} for all baselines. \ours~achieves state-of-the-art performance among the methods that use 3D inputs only, outperforming prior point-cloud-based open-vocabulary SoTA~\cite{lee2025mosaic3d}.
+Notably, \ours~reaches a +7.6 $\text{mAP}$ gain in recognizing the 66 tail classes, showing its ability to recognize rare instances.

 \boldparagraph{Rendering-based adaptation.} As shown in \cref{tab:2D_3D_resource}, our lightweight adaptation recipe avoids heavy feature I/O during training and adds at most $0.1$\,s per view for on-the-fly feature rasterization—eliminating the $\sim$1\,TB storage required to precompute teacher features for 800 training scenes.
 Its effectiveness is evident in \cref{fig:scaling_trend}: training on an additional $100$ scenes from the \interior dataset yields a $+2.7\%$ mIoU gain under linear probing over our standard pretraining, indicating better domain adaptation.
 We also ablate teacher feature resolution during adaptation (\cref{fig:2D_adapt_ablation}), where even low-resolution $30{\times}40$ DINOv3 features produce a clear improvement, with further gains at higher resolutions and more adaptation scenes.